gaepdit/notifications/README.md

 ## Notifications

 To add a notification, simply update the `ApiData/Notifications` section of the `appsettings.json` file.
 Multiple notifications can be added.
-The API will update automatically when the file is edited without needing to restart the application.
+The API will update automatically when the app settings file is edited without needing to restart the application.

 ```json